10 Essential Tips for Beautiful Black DogsMar 12, 2020

-My foundation course Working with Natural Light is guaranteed to make you a better photographer, by equipping you with a comprehensive knowledge of how to create amazing images in any type of light mother nature throws at you!
+My course Working with Natural Light is guaranteed to make you a better photographer, by equipping you with a comprehensive knowledge of how to create amazing images in any type of light mother nature throws at you!

 "Charlotte breaks down lighting in a way that is clear for all to understand and go out and put into practice.
 Understanding the light is not easy at first and help from Charlotte in her courses makes it a mystery no longer!" - Di